-For 2d-RD outputs, two results are presented, corresponding to those obtained with either temperature or precipitation used as reference dimension.
-For the reasons already given (see, e.g., Sect.
-5.3), results for $2d-R^2D^2$ driven by temperature (resp. precipitation) for the change in spatial structure of temperature (resp. precipitation) are by construction identical to those from CDF-t.
-Nevertheless, for the spatial structure of temperature and precipitation jointly (triangle), Wd for $2d-R^2D^2$ outputs are quite high.
-Indeed, when the $2d-R^2D^2$ version uses either temperature or precipitation rank sequence to drive the other physical variable at each grid cell, the method is likely to degrade the spatial structures of the other variable in a different way for calibration and projection periods.
-Consequently, the Wasserstein distance captures a "change" in the spatial structure of the two variables between these two periods, but it is in fact due to its deterioration.
-Concerning Spatial-RD, low Wd are observed for the change in the spatial structures for temperature and precipitation separately, illustrating the stationarity copula assumption used.
-However, for the Wd computed for the whole multivariate distribution (triangle in Fig. 7a), Spatial- $R^2D^2$ presents a higher value, close to that of the IPSL simulations.
-Indeed, as already explained in Sect.
-5.5.1, within Spatial-RD, copula functions of temperature and precipitation are adjusted separately without correcting inter-variable rank correlations, which results in partially preserving the changes in inter-variable rank structure of the model between calibration and projection period.
-With regard to Full- $R^2D^2$ , the three Wd are all quite low, in agreement with the stationarity copula assumption it uses.
-However, it should be noted that the Wd are not equal to 0, whereas, theoretically, no change in spatial structure is performed by $Full-R^2D^2$ .
-In addition to the reason already cited concerning dry days frequency correction, this is also due to the fact that, in the present study, bias corrections have been performed on a monthly basis, while the evaluation is done at a seasonal scale.
+For $2d-R^2D^2$ outputs, two results are presented, corresponding to those obtained with either temperature or precipitation used as reference dimension.
+For the reasons already given (see e.g. subsection 5.3), results for $2d-R^2D^2$ driven by temperature

-For both dOTC and MBCn outputs, Wd are higher than those from the model.
+- 515 (resp. precipitation) for the change of spatial structure of temperature (resp. precipitation) are by construction identical to those from CDF-t.
+Nevertheless, for the spatial structure of temperature and precipitation jointly (triangle), Wd for 2d-R2D2 outputs are quite high.
+Indeed, when 2d-R2D2 version uses either temperature or precipitation rank sequence to drive the "other" physical variable at each grid cell, the method is likely to degrade the spatial structures of the "other" variable in a different way for calibration and projection periods.
+Consequently, the Wasserstein distance captures a "change" in the spatial structure - 520 of the two variables between these two periods, but is in fact due to its deterioration.
+Concerning Spatial-R2D2, low Wd are observed for the change of the spatial structures for temperature and precipitation separately, illustrating the stationarity copula assumption used.
+However, for the Wd computed for the whole multivariate distribution (triangle in Fig. 7a), Spatial-R2D2 presents a higher value, close to that of the IPSL simulations.
+Indeed, as already explained in 5.5.1, within Spatial-R2D2, copula functions of temperature and precipitation are adjusted separately without correcting inter-variable rank correlations, - which results in partially preserving the changes of inter-variable rank structure of the model between calibration and projection period.
+With regard to Full- R^2D^2 , the three Wd are all quite low, in agreement with the stationarity copula assumption it uses.
+However, it should be noted that the Wd are not equal to 0, whereas, theoretically, no change of spatial structure is performed by Full- R^2D^2 .
+In addition to the reason already cited concerning dry days frequency correction, this is also due to the fact that, in the present study, bias corrections have been performed on a monthly basis, while the evaluation is done at a seasonal scale. - For both dOTC and MBCn outputs, Wd are higher than those from the model.
 Although the changes in spatial correlations derived by these two methods are too strong, it nevertheless highlights their ability to capture such a change from the model and to use it in their bias correction procedure.
-Moreover, as explained in Sect.
-5.4, dOTC and MBCn methods modify only slightly the rank structure of the initial simulations.
+Moreover, as explained in subsection 5.4, dOTC and MBCn methods modify only slightly the rank structure of the initial simulations.
 It can then be deduced that the changes in spatial correlations measured for the two methods are (partially) in agreement with those from the model.
-However, for MBCn, the three Wasserstein distances increase according to the number of dimensions considered in the bias correction, from 2d- to Full- versions.
+However, for MBCn, the three Wasserstein distances increase according to the number of dimensions considered in the bias correction, from 2d- to Full-versions.
 It can be linked with the deterioration of the quality of results already observed for spatial features for very high-dimensional bias correction.
-Regarding MRec, without speaking about its Full- version, similar observations can be made for 2d- and Spatial- outputs as well.
-In a general way, the Wd associated with the different configurations for dOTC, MBCn and MRec are always above the Wasserstein distances for $R^2D^2$ , illustrating somehow the assumptions made by these methods about the stationary or nonstationary copula functions.
+Regarding MRec, and without speaking about its Full-version, similar observations can be made for 2d- and Spatial-outputs as well.
+In a general way, the Wd associated to the different configurations for dOTC, MBCn and MRec are always above the Wasserstein distances for R2D2, illustrating somehow the assumptions made by these methods about the stationary or non-stationary copula functions.